PatrickEifler/kickoff/learn/grunt.md

 next:
  - title: Kickoff's CSS
-   body: Find out how Kickoff's CSS works
+   body: Take a look at how Kickoff structures it’s CSS
    link: css.html
  - title: Kickoff's Javascript
-   body: Find out how Kickoff's JS works
+   body: Minimal and flexible, we show you how Kickoff structures it’s JS
    link: js.html
 ---

 Grunt is used extensively in Kickoff; It is the beating heart of the framework.

-We use it to compile our Sass, concatinate and then minify our JavaScript files, or to fire up a simple local server with LiveReload for some testing.
+We use it to compile our Sass, concatenate and then minify our JavaScript files, or to fire up a simple local server with LiveReload for some testing.

 Using Grunt has other benefits besides this.
 It allows any dev to pick up a project, regardless of if they've worked on it before, and get up and running in no time.
 It also helps to ensure the menial tasks that can sometimes be forgotten, are already configured when you are ready to deploy your site.